 Consequently, if we want to create a shelter for cats, we will not be able to reuse the class that we already created, although the operations of adding and removing animals from the shelter will be identical.
-Therefore, we have to literally copy AnimalShelter class and change only the type of the objects, which are handled – Cat.
+Therefore, we have to literally copy the AnimalShelter class and change the type of the sheltered objects to – Cat.

-Yes, but if we decide to make a shelter for other species?
-How many classes of shelters for the particular type of animals we shall create?
+Fine, but if we decide to provide shelter to other species, then how many classes of shelters for each type of animal do we have to create?

-We can see that this solution of the problem is not sufficiently comprehensive and does not fully meets the terms, which we were set – to exist a single class that describes our shelter for any kind of animal (i.e. for all objects) and by working with it, it should contain only one kind of animals (i.e. only objects of one and the same type).
+Our solution of the problem is not sufficiently comprehensive and does not fully meet the terms, which we set, namely– to have a single class describing a shelter suitable for any kind of animal (i.e. for all objects), while it should contain only one kind of animal at a time (i.e. only objects of one and the same type).

-We could use instead of the type Dog, the universal type object, which can take values as Dog, Cat and all other data types, but this will create some inconvenience, associated with the need to convert back from the object to the Dog, when creating a shelter for dogs and it contains cells of type object, instead of type Dog.
+Instead of a particular type such as Dog, we could use a universal type object, which can take values as Dog, Cat and any other data type.
+However, this will create some inconvenience associated with the need to convert back, from object to Dog, when specifically creating a shelter for dogs that contains cells of type object, instead of type Dog.

-To solve the task efficiently, we have to use a feature of the C# language that allows us to satisfy all required conditions simultaneously.
-It is called generics (template classes).
+To solve the task efficiently, we have to use a feature of the C# language that allows us to satisfy all required conditions simultaneously and that is called generics (template classes).

 What Is a Generic Class?

-As we know if a method needs additional information to operate properly, this information is passed to the method using parameters.
+When a method needs additional information to operate properly, this information is passed to the method using parameters.
 During the execution of the program, when calling this particular method, we pass arguments to the method, which are assigned to its parameters and then used in the method’s body.

-Like the methods, when we know, that the functionality (actions) encapsulated into a class, can be applied not only to objects of one, but to many (heterogeneous) types, and these types are not known at the time of declaring the class, we can use a functionality of the language C# called generics (generic types).
+When functionality (actions), encapsulated into a class, can be applied not only to objects of one, but many (heterogeneous) types, not known at the time of declaring the class; then we can use a functionality of the language C# that is called generics (generic types).

-It allows us to declare parameters of this class, by indicating an unknown type that the class will work eventually with.
-Then, when we instantiate our generic class, we replace the unknown with a particular.
-Accordingly, the newly created object will only work with objects of this type that we have assigned at its initialization.
-The specific type can be any data type that the compiler recognizes, including class, structure, enumeration or another generic class.
+It allows us to declare parameters of a class, by indicating an unknown type that this class will work eventually with.
+When we instantiate a generic class, we replace the unknown type with a specified type.
+Accordingly, a newly created object will only work with objects of the type that we have assigned during initialization.
+The specific type can be any data type that the compiler recognizes, including class, structure, enumeration or even another generic class.

-To get a cleaner picture of the nature of the generic types, let’s return to our task from the previous section.
-As you might guess, the class that describes the animal shelter (AnimalShelter) can operate with different types of animals.
-Consequently, if we want to create a general solution of the task, during the declaration of class AnimalShelter, we cannot know what type of animals will be sheltered to shelter.
-This is sufficient indication, that we can typify our class, adding to the declaration of the class as a parameter, the unknown type of animals.
+To get a clearer picture of the nature of the generic type, let’s return to our example of the previous section.
+The class that describes the animal shelter (AnimalShelter) has to operate with different types of animals.
+Therefore, if we want to create a general solution for the task of sheltering different animals, then we cannot define what type of animals are sheltered, during declaration of the class AnimalShelter.
+This means that we should make our class generic, adding to the declaration of the class a parameter of unknown type for different animals.

 Later, when we want to create a dog’s shelter for example, this parameter of the class will pass the name of our type – class Dog.
 Accordingly, if you create a shelter for cats, we will pass the type Cat, etc.